erasmolpa/github_api_client_spring_boot/README.md

 ### Provide a way for spinning up the system:

 This project provides different ways to get the system up and running; (like java app, docker, docker-compose, and of course Kubernetes).
 The solution for this issue has been to use a Makefile to automate processes to try to improve the developer experience.
-The makefile looks like follow:
+The makefile looks like following:

 ![spinning_up](./media/makefile.png)